 3. Seminars: Periodic running related seminars to better help you supplement your training!
 We will be working on providing - running technique seminars, cross training, recovery, nutrition, amongst other topics!

 TBRC is lucky to be partnered with OTBA & OTB PT where we have the opportunity to work with strength coaches, classes, and an onsite Physical Therapist!

 I whole heartedly believe that running is a full spectrum sport.
 In order to become stronger and faster, you need to incorporate the proper cross training, recovery, and nutrition into your training.
 You can't expect to improve if you are not properly preparing for your runs.

 I believe that all runners should include 1.
 Strength & Cross Training (ie Crossfit, biking, HIIT, body weight strength, etc), 2.
 Mobility & Recovery (ie Warm Up/Cooldown, Physical Therapy, Yoga, Stretching, rest, etc), and 3.
 Nutrition alongside your running training to remain injury free, incorporate a healthy lifestyle, and become an overall stronger athlete!

 What I hope to provide to you is:

--A fun and driven community of runners who are looking for the motivation to get out and crush their running goals
+-A fun and driven community of runners who are looking for the motivation to accomplish their biggest running goals

--An out of the box approach to running training from my 19 years of experience
+-An out of the box approach to running training & coaching from my 20+ years of experience

--A home base facility to learn more about running through various seminars, classes, events, etc
+-A home base facility to learn more about running through various seminars, cross training, events, etc